 Simultaneous Connections: 10

 Using PrivateVPN, you can connect up to 10 devices to a VPN server at once.
-This is slightly above average and is more than enough unless you’re sharing an account with family or friends.
+This is the standard amount and more than enough unless you’re sharing an account with family or friends.

 Additional Features